olyism/tian-xia/src/pages/index.md

         key organisations and researchers in such a way that there were always rich insights to gain regardless of the individual's degree of familiarity with long-term thinking.
-Throughout the programme, I received many questions regarding China that evinced people's deep curiosity and enthusiasm for the Tianxia fellowship.
+Throughout the programme, I received many questions regarding China from our partners that evinced their deep curiosity about and enthusiasm for the Tianxia fellowship.
         Not only was this an immensely refreshing and affirming experience but it also helped fellows gauge how best to guide future research and bridge understanding in the community.
-For instance, as a direct consequence of conversations from one of the fellowship events, I will be working with some of the fellows to create a research agenda for China's AI strategy.
-I also hugely benefited from the career guidance received over the course of the programme and getting to know more people working in macrostrategy cause areas; there were fantastic opportunities to bounce ideas around which clarified my aspirations for researching the intersection between AI policy and China.
 Perhaps most importantly, it was an honour to undertake the programme with and learn from a group of such inspiring individuals, whom I now consider among my greatest friends.
-      author: Research Assistant to Baobao Zhang, Center for the Governance of AI, University of Oxford (2019 UK)
+      author: Yenching Scholar and Former Global Public Policy Consultant to ByteDance (2019 UK)
     - quote: Solidly the best group experience I have ever had, not even close.
       author: Anonymous (2019 UK)
     - quote: You will meet people who can help you resolve uncertainties of the